 The enemies in code of princess are varied at times, wildly, yet it still falls back onto old JRPG tropes.
 The enemies are a standard affair of tentacle and plant based monsters mixed in with some typical RPG and JRPG enemies to boot, along with the standard soldiers and officers affairs, the enemies are fun to fight against, although at times it feels like they can take too much punishment and arrive in bullet (Or sword) sponge territory, although when you grapple with the controls combos such as juggling can make them pay and make the gamer feel incredibly powerful.

 There are other additional extras such as multiplayer which offers the chance to play as the characters from the game and fight against a friend or a bonus challenge style mode where you can replay areas and gain high scores, the games replay value is basic but still rewarding.

-Overall I think this game is perfect for a quick fight on the commute to Uni or Work, easy to pick up and play and feel rewarded for your efforts, whilst the downsides of the game are limited and feel negligible when you play, with some very uninspired JRPG themes that give a very basic plot premise and a control and on rails gameplay and fight system that will leave you with a sense of wonder at a new way play an RPG.
+Overall I think Code of Princess is perfect for a quick fight on the commute to Uni or Work, easy to pick up and play and feel rewarded for your efforts, whilst the downsides of the game are limited and feel negligible when you play, with some very uninspired JRPG themes that give a very basic plot premise and a control and on rails gameplay and fight system that will leave you with a sense of wonder at a new way play an RPG.

 Subscribe to our mailing list

 Get the latest game reviews, news, features, and more straight to your inbox